Find Affordable College Courses

 Full English Language & Literature at The University of Texas at Austin Report

 With a ranking of #6, Texas A&M University - College Station did quite well on this year’s best value schools for English language and literature students working on their bachelor’s degree.
-Texas A&M College Station is a fairly large public school located in the midsize city of College Station.
+Texas A&M College Station is a very large public school located in the midsize city of College Station.

 Texas A&M College Station undergraduate students pay an average of $12,204 in in-state tuition and fees each year.